ericthuang/IgniteWorshipScheduler/README.md

 # Ignite Worship Scheduler

 ## Description
-Ignite Worship Scheduler (IWS, ver 3) generates an optimal set of weekly band assignments.
+Ignite Worship Scheduler (IWS, ver 3) generates an optimal set of weekly band assignments using the Monte Carlo method.

 Without considering blackout dates, there are more than 1.36E+39 possible unique schedules for a given quarter.
 If we consider blackout dates, the number is reduced significantly, but the number is still astronomically large.